nondejus/AwesomeUnityCommunity/README.md

 * [Unity 3D Lessons](https://github.com/Winchy/Unity3d-Lessons "")
 * [SimpleIncremental](https://github.com/ErikOverflow/SimpleIncremental "") - A simple Unity project that introduces many of Unity's cooler advanced concepts.
 * [Physarum](https://github.com/DenizBicer/Physarum "") - This project implements the algorithm presented in the paper "Characteristics of Pattern Formation and Evolution in Approximations of Physarum Transport Networks" by Jeff Jones.
+* [Libmmd for Unity](https://github.com/x3bits/libmmd-for-unity "") - A library for loading mikumikudance files at runtime in Unity 3D.

 # :mortar_board: Learning Resources <a name="learning-resources"></a>